Types of Nursing Home Abuse

 - Unreasonable Restraint: Physical restraint is sometimes necessary to keep a patient safe, but when it is used to simply confine a person to their bed, room, or wheelchair, the restraints can be a form of abuse.
 Using a band or tying a patient’s hands, feet, or upper body to a bed, wheelchair, or other type of seat can help prevent falls, self injury, or dangerous wandering.
 Using restraints to prevent someone from safely moving about the nursing home facility and interacting with other residents is a form of emotional and physical abuse.
 Even when restraints are warranted for patient safety, it is imperative that the restraints be secured gently to prevent movement, but not inflict physical harm or marks.

 - Verbal Abuse: Calling someone names, yelling, cursing, or making verbal threats is another form of abuse.
-The emotional trauma inflicted on a patient that is being yelled at or exposed to offensive language can be devastating.
+The emotional abuse inflicted on a patient that is being yelled at or exposed to offensive language can be devastating.
 Name calling or insulting a patient is never acceptable.
 Threatening physical abuse or withholding of food or other necessities constitutes cruel and abusive behavior.
 Nursing home residents subjected to verbal abuse often suffer from depression, anxiety, or stress related physical ailments.

 - Neglect: Ignoring or denying a patient of their basic needs is neglect.
 Failing to provide proper nourishment, or helping a patient feed themselves when they cannot manage to do so on their own can lead to malnourishment.
 Leaving an incontinent patient in soiled diapers can result in skin problems, infections, bed sores, and emotional trauma.
 Neglecting to get a patient dressed each day and out of their bed or room to socialize with others is a form of abuse.
 Improper grooming, lack of bathing, and ignoring soiled clothing or bed linens strips a patient of their dignity and integrity and can result in severe depression and social withdraw.